Bucknalla/micropython-i2c-lcd/README.md

 ### color(r, g, b)

-On supported Displays, color can be changed.
+On supported Displays (RGB Backlight), changes the color of the LCD Backlight to (r,g,b)

 To use the Grove RGB Display you will need to initialize the Display object using also the address of the RGB Backlight module

 `my_display = Display(i2c_bus, 0x3e, 0x62)`

-Changes the color of the LCD Backlight to (r,g,b)